malawadd/1inch-cross/README.md

 ## Unlinking the SDK

-When you're done with local development and want to use the published version:
+When you're done with local development and want to switch back to the published version:

 ### 1. Unlink from Your Project